Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: System Model and Preliminaries

 \subsection{Reliability Model and Second Problem Statement}

 Reliability is a major notion of quality of service (QoS) in cloud-based computing systems.
 One of the most well-known metrics to quantify reliability is \textit{mean time to failure (MTTF)}.
 Calculating \textit{MTTF} of processing a DAG-structured application in a semi-dynamic VC under {\tt RP-VC} faces significant challenges since, as mentioned in Sec. \ref{OMS}, different OMs may offload the groups of $\mathcal{G}$ to the vehicles progressively (see Fig.~\ref{RPVCFreamwork}).
 For instance, authors in \cite{52} present a strategy in which offloading a group of sub-tasks is parallelized with processing other deployed sub-tasks.
 Consequently, the number of deployed groups of partition $\mathcal{P}(\mathcal{A})$ on the vehicles (i.e., the groups offloaded to the vehicles for processing) varies at different time instances during processing application $\mathcal{A}$.
 Accordingly, we extend the \textit{MTTF} to introduce a new reliability metric, called \textit{conditional mean time to failure (C-MTTF)}, enabling us to calculate \textit{MTTF} at different time instances.
-Before formalizing \textit{C-MTTF}, we first introduce the following two definitions to characterize deployed groups on the vehicles at an arbitrary time instant $t$. \begin{definition}[Deployment Map] At time instant t, consider partition { $\mathcal{P}(\mathcal{A}){=}\left(\mathcal{G}, \mathcal{E}\right)$} with $k$ groups.
-Further, let { $\mathcal{C}{=}\{C_1,\dotsc,C_r\}$} denote the set of $r$ vehicles in the VC.
-Deployment map of partition { $\mathcal{P}(\mathcal{A})$} at time $t$, referred to by { $\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big){=}\mathbf{M}{=}[\mathbf{M}_{h,\ell}]_{1\leq h\leq k, 1\leq \ell \leq r}$}, is a function outputting a $k\times r$ binary matrix { $\mathbf{M}$} at time $t$, where { $\mathbf{M}_{h,\ell}{=}1$} implies group { $G_h{\in}\mathcal{G}$} is deployed on vehicle { $C_{\ell}\in\mathcal{C}$}. \end{definition} \begin{definition}[Deployment] Consider deployment map { $\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big)$}.
-Deployment at time $t$, shown by { $\mathcal{D}\Big(\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big)\Big)$}, is a function outputting the set of all groups deployed on the vehicles at time $t$.
-That is